Rayckey/ActuatorController_ROS/README.md

 # Launching the Node
 There are a couple of ways to launch the nodes.
 The node will always have the basic functions, but the users may affect its performance by changing its parameters.
 ## rosrun with default options
-To run the ros node seperately and start actuators with the default options, as seen in the example
+To run the ros node separately and start actuators with the default options, as seen in the example
 ```
 $ roscore
 $ rosrun actuatorcontroller_ros innfos_actuator